bcgsc/xmatchview/paper/paper.md

 ![alt text](https://github.com/warrenlr/xmatchview/blob/master/paper/images/Fig3.png "Figure 3.
 Sequence comparisons of the flowering locus gene FTL1 in Norway and Sitka spruce genes, *P. abies* and *P. sitchensis* with xmatchview-conifer (Genbank accessions JN039333.1 and KT263970.1).
 The position of exons is indicated by the black rectangles outside on the outer edge of the tree representation.")
 **Figure 3.
 Sequence comparisons of the flowering locus gene FTL1 in Norway and Sitka spruce genes, _P. abies_ and _P. sitchensis_ with xmatchview-conifer (Genbank accessions JN039333.1 and KT263970.1)**.
 The position of exons is indicated by the black rectangles outside on the outer edge of the tree representation.

+# Funding

+This work has been partly supported by the National Human Genome Research Institute of the National Institutes of Health (under award number R01HG007182).
+Additional funds were received through Genome Canada, Genome Quebec, Genome British Columbia and Genome Alberta for the Spruce-Up (243FOR) project (www.spruce-up.ca).
+The content reported here is solely the responsibility of the author, and does not necessarily represent the official views of the National Institutes of Health or other funding organizations.

 # References